TWIST-Lab/In-Network-Fusion-CBRS/README.md

   Install TensorFlow via pip by following the instructions on the [TensorFlow website](https://www.tensorflow.org/install).

 Additionally, make sure to install any other dependencies as mentioned in the project.
 ## Getting Started

-Once you have installed all the necessary dependencies, you can proceed with running the code.
-## Getting Started

 To get started with the project, you have two options for using the model: